We hope we have answered all your frequently asked questions in the list below.

 How do I report any damage to the track?

 Thank you for being our eyes and ears, our tracks are all our responsibility.
-If you see something that is not right, let your shuttle driver or accommodation know - or contact the Te Kuiti DOC office directly and let them know so it may be remedied.
+If you see something that is not right, let your shuttle driver or accommodation know - or let us know via this online form and we'll get straight onto it.

 If there is imminent danger or in an emergency then contact 111.